kwartler/GSERM_2025/README.md

 - Day 3: Sentiment Analysis & Machine Learning: Document Classification & Clustering
 - Day 4: Introduction to Large Language Models
 - Day 5: Effective Prompt Engineering, vector databases and RAG models; FINAL EXAM

+### Ethics Paper

+Please watch this Youtube [video](https://www.youtube.com/watch?v=zKCynxiV_8I&ab_channel=TaylorLorenz).
+Its about 40min long but speaks to the growing role AI is playing in shaping our perspectives.
+Please write a ~500-750 word essay summarizing the video and reflecting on what can be done to address these issues. **Revised due date July 7, 2025, midnight EST**  You may turn it in at <edwardkwartler@fas.harvard.edu>.